beginning of content

 Pharmacists are qualified to do a lot more than fill your prescription and give you advice about your medicines.
 They can give you general healthcare advice and help promote your health and wellbeing.

-How can pharmacists help me?
+How can a pharmacist help me?

-If you speak a foreign language, your pharmacist can use the Free Interpreting Service to access interpreting services.
-Your pharmacist can be connected to a telephone interpreter within a few minutes.
-It is essential that you are able to communicate effectively with your pharmacist so they have the information they need — such as information about any allergies or health conditions — to give you accurate advice.
+It’s essential that you can communicate well with your pharmacist so they have the information they need — such as information about any allergies or health conditions — to give you accurate advice.

 What can community pharmacists do?